Weight loss medicine for high blood pressure

 Understanding the Connection Between Obesity and Hypertension

 Obesity and high blood pressure are closely linked.
 Being overweight can raise blood pressure levels.
-In fact, over one-third of obese people in the U.S. have high blood pressure, compared to less than one-fifth of those who are normal weight3.
+In fact, over one-third of obese people in the U.S. have high blood pressure, compared to less than one-fifth of those who are of normal weight.

 Impact of Excess Body Weight on Blood Pressure